 The Board considers that all Directors are independent in character and judgement.
-However, the Board notes that the

-Chief Executive and four Directors appointed in accordance with the Worker Participation (State Enterprises) Acts 1977 and 1988 have contracts of employment with Bord na Móna.
+However, the Board notes that the Chief Executive and four Directors appointed in accordance with the Worker Participation (State Enterprises) Acts 1977 and 1988 have contracts of employment with Bord na Móna.

-Board Committees
+F. Board Committees

 There are five standing Committees of the Board which operate under formal terms of reference.
-During the course of the financial year a review of the Committees was carried out and two of the Committees were revised which is outlined below.